zhexiao/ezhost/docs/project_lists.rst

 Project Lists
 ===============

-In here, i will show you all exist projects.
+In here, we can install the most popular projects just by few commands.

 |

-Wordpress with LNMP
+Wordpress with LNMP (Linux+Nignx+Mysql+PHP)
 -------------------------------------------------------

 Introduction